 Overall we have:

-- strong English-language collections from other countries, especially North America, Asia, Australia, New Zealand, and to a lesser extent, Africa.
+- Strong English-language collections from other countries, especially North America, Asia, Australia, New Zealand, and to a lesser extent, Africa.
 East European collections are also strong, reflecting interest in the transition to capitalism.
-Asian-language material has been collected selectively

 - Explore the British Library.
 Use Explore the British Library to find details of books, reports, journal titles, newspapers, maps and many more parts of the Library’s collections

 - Electronic resources for this subject that are available from our reading rooms

 - Company annual reports page